Arts & Culture

 We seek to build strong, healthy cities by promoting the integration of arts and culture in community revitalization.

-Our national Arts and Culture Program focuses on the role arts and culture play in re-energizing the communities that have long been central to America’s social and economic life.
+Our national Arts & Culture Program focuses on the role arts and culture play in re-energizing the communities that have long been central to America’s social and economic life.
 We believe that arts and culture are an integral part of life and, when embedded in cross-sector revitalization activity, can contribute to positive and enduring economic, physical, social and cultural change in communities.

 We seek to make arts and culture as central to discussions of rebuilding and reinvigorating metropolitan areas as land use, housing, transportation, economic development and other more traditional disciplines.
 At Kresge, we use the term creative placemaking to refer simply to the deliberate integration of arts and culture in revitalization work; our grantmaking and investments focus on interdisciplinary approaches to the broad field of community revitalization.

 Our approach requires that all community members should benefit from community revitalization activity and from the integration of arts and culture into such efforts.
 We partner with organizations committed to creating opportunity for low-income and underrepresented people.
 Those partners include a wide range of entities, from arts and culture organizations to community development corporations and other public-sector and nonprofit agencies.

 Our goal is to expand creative placemaking activity and to understand its effect on economic, social and cultural change in disinvested communities.
 We recognize that there is a great deal being learned.
 We seek to test new approaches, identify lessons from current exemplary activities and promote the adoption of creative placemaking activity on a broad scale through direct grantmaking and support for research, evaluation and other endeavors that advance fieldwide and cross-sector understanding.

 We invest through these focus areas:

 We fund pilot projects that test the integration of arts and culture within other sectors and disciplines.

 By supporting and documenting pioneering approaches to creative placemaking, we expect to gain a deeper understanding of key creative placemaking approaches and impacts that can be widely employed.